Replicate Multi-Datacenter Topics Across Kafka Clusters in Confluent Platform

 To learn more about schema migration, see Use Schema Registry to Migrate Schemas in Confluent Platform and Link Schemas on Confluent Platform.

-Schema Validation and Replicator
+Schema ID Validation and Replicator

 When using Replicator to replicate data from one cluster of brokers to another, you would typically want to avoid another validation on the secondary cluster to skip the overhead of doing so.

-Therefore, you might want to either disable Schema Validation on the source cluster before replicating to the destination, or set topic.config.sync=false on Replicator and explicitly set the configurations you want on the destination cluster broker properties files.
+Therefore, you might want to either disable Schema ID Validation on the source cluster before replicating to the destination, or set topic.config.sync=false on Replicator and explicitly set the configurations you want on the destination cluster broker properties files.

 Requirements